davidjtoomer/Proteomic-Profiling/README.md

-# Secreted-Protein-Labeler
+# Secreted Protein Labeler
 This program scrapes the UniProt online database to determine which proteins in a large set are secreted.
+It also marks whether a protein is found in the extracellular matrix.
 This program was developed for use in the Svensson Lab at the Stanford School of Medicine Department of Pathology.
 [Find more information about the research at the Svensson lab.](http://www.svenssonlabstanford.org/)

 # Setting up the Python Virtualenv
 This program runs on Python 3.x and leverages several external libraries (Pandas, NumPy, Selenium, BeautifulSoup, etc.) that will need to be downloaded.
 One easy way to do so is using a virtual environment through Anaconda, which can be easily downloaded at https://www.anaconda.com/distribution.